You may also like

 However, journalists’ ongoing struggle in Yemen is quite challenging since they have become the public enemy of all political, military and social forces.

-Yemen ranked 169th out of 180 countries on the Reporters Without Boarders’ (RSF) Press Freedom Index for 2022.
+Yemen ranked 169th out of 180 countries on the Reporters Without Borders’ (RSF) Press Freedom Index for 2022.
 The organisation has previously designated the Houthis as the most dangerous group after the Islamic State in terms of targeting journalists and taking them hostage.

 This suffering has made journalists the weakest link in Yemen.
 The deteriorating economic conditions piled on journalists’ misfortune as their living conditions declined and their salaries were slashed.
 Many newspapers shut down, constituting another element of pressure on journalists and the main reason for their worsening situation.